Vereinigte Hospitien

-About Winery and Wines
+About the Winery

 The origin of the United Hospices wine cellars is rooted in ancient Roman stonework, built around 330 AD.
 The United Hospices were established on the ruins of the Horrea, old Roman warehouses.